Ramarren/cffi-redland/README.markdown

 Mid level bindings, wrapping all Redland objects with CLOS objects are somewhat complete.
 They are fairly raw, mostly handling wrapping/unwrapping pointers.
 They are pretty close to C functions, so Redland API reference can be used as documentation.

+There are no mid-level bindings for hashes and lists.
+CL has pretty good versions of those already.

 There are drivers for ITERATE, for Redland streams, iterators, models and query-results.
 Note that iteration object is shared and has to be copied to be used outside the loop.

 Low-level bindings are unexported symbols prefixed with `%`.
 Mid-level bindings are exported.
 There are some minimal tests in `test.lisp`.